houseofcat/Libraries/README.md

 # HouseofCat.Library
 Various functions and models used in several spots are now kept all in one place.
 Hopefully by consolidating re-used functions all my projects will have the same bugs!
 I mean features!

+All libraries are built using C# latest minor version.
+Meaning that you may get compilation or runtime errors if you are not on the latest version of C#.

 Used to generate the following NuGet packages:
 ### HouseofCat.Library
 [![NuGet](https://img.shields.io/nuget/dt/HouseofCat.Library.svg)](https://www.nuget.org/packages/HouseofCat.Library/) [![NuGet](https://img.shields.io/nuget/v/HouseofCat.Library.svg)](https://www.nuget.org/packages/HouseofCat.Library/)